rogeruiz/srht-dotfiles.nix/README.md

 This project also houses the Nix Shell configurations for various projects.
 Some of these Nix files are also saved in another repository, but I keep copies here as both a backup but to also continue learning, testing, and improving them.

+## Impurity in this Flake

+There is some basic impurities in this Flake.
+Some of the configuration files are local to `~/.files.nix` & expects this path to exist for the user to link these values rather than us the `/nix/store` derivations.